cjus/node-neo4j-presentation/presentation/teleprompt.md

 Nodes are sometimes referred to as [hubs] when more :than: one path (or link) coverages.

-The New York City [subway system has hubs] at 34th and 42nd street, which allow one to switch trains and travel other parts of the subway's network graph.
+The New York City [subway system has hubs] at 34th and 42nd street, which allow :one: to switch trains :and: travel other parts of the subway's network graph.

-As this subway sign shows ^ at 42nd street and Times Square we can switch to the 1, 2, 3, 7, N, Q, R, S, W, or S trains.
+As this subway sign shows ^ at 42nd street and Times Square we can switch to the 1, 2, 3, 7, N, Q, R, W, [or] S trains.

-A look at cities ^ throughout the world reveal [airports], and in larger cities - [airport hubs] -
+A look at cities ^ throughout the :world: [reveals airports], and in larger cities - [airport hubs] -

 which connect flights to [other] flights and :to: destinations around the globe.